 The Fisher Center for Alzheimer’s Research Foundation primarily funds two centers located in New York City.

-The Fisher Center for Alzheimer’s Disease Research Center at The Rockefeller University
+The Fisher Center for Alzheimer’s Research at The Rockefeller University

 Dr. Greengard is a member of the National Academy of Sciences (NAS) and the American Academy of Arts and Sciences.
 Among his many awards and honors are the 2000 Nobel Prize in Physiology or Medicine, the 1997 Charles A. Dana Award for Pioneering Achievements in Health and the 1991 NAS Award in the Neurosciences.